nimble-dev/nimbleHMC/joss/paper/paper.md

 ##   - x[]  (848 elements)
 ```

-Alternatively, the convenience function `configureHMC(Rmodel)`
+Alternatively, the convenience function `configureHMC`
-may be used to create an identical MCMC configuration, applying
+could be used to create an identical MCMC configuration, applying
 HMC-NUTS sampling to $\phi_1$, $\phi_2$ and $p$, and default binary
 samplers for discrete parameters.